Trail Stewardship Team

 - Climb elevations between 5,000 and 9,000 feet

-- Safely use hand tools such as shovels, picks, rakes, grub hoes, rock bars, pruning saws, weed whips and various non-powered tools
+- Safely use hand tools such as shovels, picks, rakes, rock bars, pruning saws, and various landscaping tools

 - Safely move heavy rocks, branches and dirt